Kitchen Worktable - Popular Woodworking Magazine

-When we moved out here to Covington, I refused to do two things.
-For one, I didn’t want to bring some of the beater furniture that has been following us around since college.
+When Josselyn and I moved out here to Covington, I refused to do two things.
+For one, I wasn’t going to bring some of the beater furniture that had been following us around since college.
 And two, I didn’t want to buy any cheap furniture when we got here, with the plan of replacing it.
-This led to the need to build nice, hard-wearing furniture with some speed, and a few meals on the couch.
+This led to the need to build durable, good-looking furniture with some speed, and a few meals on the couch.

 Christopher Schwarz’s staked table and chair designs rise to the call for quick, durable furniture.
 After building our coffee table a week or two back using staked legs, I decided that the worktable, from Chris’s “Anarchist Design Book,” was the right piece for our kitchen table.
 I knew I wanted to use white oak for its beauty and durability, and I also knew I wanted to emulate the finish on one of Chris’s tables that sits in his Lost Art Press showcase, with a painted undercarriage and solid wood top.